fttlov/JCAdvance/README.md

   </tr>
 </table>

-- Now you can map any digital Nintendo/Sony gamepad button to emulate any Xbox, keyboard or mouse in one profile <br>
+- Map any digital Nintendo/Sony gamepad button to emulate any Xbox, keyboard or mouse in one profile <br>
 - Added the ability to auto-assign using the "Bind" button or manually via a drop-down list of available buttons <br>
 - New Gyro Melee gesture.
 Map virtual button to a punch, hook, blow hammer gesture <br>
 - Profile Manager.
 Create and manage profiles in a single tab of the configurator <br>